 Step 5: Agree on Shared Goals

 Discuss what each partner wants as a successful outcome.
-Whether it’s more quality time, better communication, or shared financial goals, aligning on mutual objectives motivates cooperation.
+Whether its more quality time, better communication, or shared financial goals, aligning on mutual objectives motivates cooperation.

 Step 6: Collaborate on Solutions